rustykuntz/global_asr/README.md

 - `OPENAI_WHISPER_PROMPT=...`
 - `VAD_*` and `ASR_*` thresholds

-## Testing Checklist
-1. Launch app and confirm startup mode is `MANUAL`.
-2. Press `F4` to record/stop and verify text insertion.
-3. Press `F6` to switch to `AUTO` and verify mode overlay/state.
-4. In `AUTO`, confirm insertion works in editable fields and is blocked in invalid contexts.
-5. If using OpenAI backend, verify transcription succeeds with your API key.

 ## Troubleshooting
 - `OPENAI_API_KEY is required`:
   - set key in `.env` or rerun `setup_asr.py`